-You should read the following discussion of our financial condition and results of operations in conjunction with the "Selected Financial Data" section, our audited financial statements as of December 31, 2019 and 2020 and for the years ended December 31, 2018, 2019, and 2020 and our unaudited interim condensed consolidated financial statements as of December 31, 2020 and March 31, 2021 and for the three months ended March 31, 2020 and 2021, and the related notes thereto included elsewhere in this prospectus as well as the discussion in the Business section of this prospectus.
+You should read the following discussion of our financial condition and results of operations in conjunction with the "Selected Financial Data" section, our audited financial statements as of December 31, 2019 and 2020 and for the years ended December 31, 2018, 2019, and 2020 and our unaudited condensed consolidated interim financial statements as of December 31, 2020 and June 30, 2021 and for the three and six months ended June 30, 2020 and 2021, and the related notes thereto included elsewhere in this prospectus as well as the discussion in the Business section of this prospectus.
 Danish kroner amounts in this discussion and analysis have been translated solely for convenience into USD at an assumed exchange rate of DKK 6.0576 per \$1.00, which was the rounded official exchange rate of such currencies as of December 31, 2020 for the years ended December 31, 2018, 2019, and 2020.
-We used an assumed exchange rate of DKK 6.3431 per \$1.00, which was the official exchange rate of such currencies as of March 31, 2021 for the unaudited interim periods ended March 31, 2020 and 2021.
+We used an assumed exchange rate of DKK 6.2573 per \$1.00, which was the official exchange rate of such currencies as of June 30, 2021 for the unaudited interim periods ended June 30, 2020 and 2021.

 In addition to historical information, the following discussion and analysis contains forward-looking statements that involve risks and uncertainties.
 The forward-looking statements are not historical facts, but rather reflect our plans, estimates, assumptions and projections about our industry, business and future financial results.
 Our actual results and the timing of events could differ materially from those anticipated in the forward-looking statements.
 Factors that could cause or contribute to these differences include those discussed below and elsewhere in this prospectus, particularly in sections titled "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements."
-The financial statements as of December 31, 2019 and 2020 and for the years ended December 31, 2018, 2019 and 2020 and the unaudited interim condensed consolidated financial statements as of December 31, 2020 and March 31, 2021 and for the three months ended March 31, 2020 and 2021, were prepared in accordance with IFRS, as issued by the IASB.
+The financial statements as of December 31, 2019 and 2020 and for the years ended December 31, 2018, 2019 and 2020 and the unaudited condensed consolidated interim financial statements as of December 31, 2020 and June 30, 2021 and for the three and six months ended June 30, 2020 and 2021, were prepared in accordance with IFRS, as issued by the IASB.
 As permitted by the rules of the SEC for foreign private issuers, we do not reconcile our financial statements to U.S. GAAP.

-We are a clinical-stage AI-immunology[TM] platform company using our proprietary artificial intelligence, or AI, technology, engineering expertise and drug development know-how to simulate the human immune system and generate predictive models to identify and develop novel immunotherapies for the treatment of various cancers, bacterial diseases and viral infections.
+We are a clinical-stage AI-immunology platform company using our proprietary artificial intelligence, or AI, technology, engineering expertise and drug development know-how to simulate the human immune system and generate predictive models to identify and develop novel immunotherapies for the treatment of various cancers, bacterial diseases and viral infections.
 Drug discovery and clinical development using historically prevailing techniques is a long, costly process with a high attrition rate.
 We believe our proprietary AI-immunology platforms, trained to translate vast amounts of data into a deep understanding of biological processes in the human body, can be harnessed to rapidly and cost effectively design and develop unique immunotherapies, thereby potentially revolutionizing the process of drug discovery and development.
 In an effort to validate the predictive power and scalability of our AI technology platforms, we have identified and are developing a pipeline of clinical product candidates initially focused in the areas of immuno-oncology and infectious diseases.
 We are currently in the clinic with our two lead product candidates, EVX-01 and EVX-02 for the treatment of various cancers.
-Preliminary data from our EVX-01 clinical trial shows induction of specific T cells in 100% of patients.
-On average, each patient had reactive de novo T cells to 81.5% of the administered neoepitopes.
-We anticipate Phase 1/2a readouts for both product candidates in the first half of 2021.